NikhithaMara/EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge/Readme.md

+#### Project: EBS-Volume-Type-Auto-Conversion-using-AWS-Lambda-and-EventBridge:
+#### 🎯 Why I Chose This Project
+Every company must follow compliance policies to manage costs and security across different environments.
+This project demonstrates how AWS Lambda can be used to enforce such organizational compliance efficiently.
+It reflects a real-world scenario, helping me understand serverless architecture while addressing practical challen

-#### 📘 Project Description:
+#### 📘 Project Description
-This project enforces an organizational policy where every newly created EBS volume must use the gp3 volume type instead of gp2 ensuring the better performance.
-It uses a serverless, event-driven architecture built with:
+This project enforces an organizational policy ensuring that every newly created EBS volume uses the gp3 volume type instead of gp2, providing better performance and cost-efficiency.
+Built with a serverless, event-driven architecture leveraging AWS Lambda, CloudWatch, and boto3.
 - AWS Lambda — automatically triggered code that runs without managing any infrastructure
 - Amazon EventBridge (CloudWatch Events) — detects the EBS volume creation event and triggers Lambda
 - IAM Roles and Policies — to securely allow Lambda to access EC2